 This was my first mistake.
 In the space of 14 days, the app took £97.59 from my account.
 Now, I’m not a wealthy man, so this seemed like a fairly substantial amount.

 Never fear I thought, I could adjust my settings, save less and transfer the money back from Oval every month.
 This was when I met a nasty surprise.
 To withdraw my money, I would be charged £1.
 I was shocked by this and looked through all the correspondence I had received and couldn’t find any mention of the fee.
 I checked the Apple store to find others had been equally surprised by this.

 After emailing Oval Money, I received this response.

 The link provided by Benedetta does indeed state that there is a fee.
 However, this was never made clear when I signed up.

 As you can see from the comment below from Bernedetta, the £1 charge has been removed, which is a great step.
 And it’s always good to see a company adapting and listening to customer’s needs.

 Is it worth signing up for?

-I think a better (although not so slick) alternative would be to sign up for Money Dashboard and Chip.
+Other alternatives worth looking at are Money Dashboard and Chip.
 The former allows you to keep an eye on all your accounts and spending, whereas the latter automatically saves from your bank account.
 But the Chip app also pays you interest, which can be as much as 5% and makes more financial sense.